Pagure/pagure/doc/install.rst

 There are two ways to install pagure:

-* via the RPM package (recommended if you are using a RPM-based linux distribution)
+* via the RPM package (recommended if you are using a RPM-based GNU/Linux distribution)
 * via the setup.py